About Us

 1973

-PERA amended to establish the right to bargain “agency fee” union security provisions
+PERA amended to establish the right to bargain “fair share” union security provisions in collective bargaining agreements

 1974